-It's useful to think of grippers as similar to the human hand; they are positioned at the end of the arm and their abilities allow you to combine the strength of an arm with the dexterity of a hand.
+It's useful to think of grippers as similar to the human hand; they are positioned at the end of the arm and allow you to combine the strength of an arm with the dexterity of a hand.
 This combination opens up a huge range of possibilities for material handling with cobots, from stacking large boxes to handling tiny, delicate electronic components.

 There are many different types of grippers available to use with UR cobots.
 Some grippers' designs are just like human hands, complete with five fingers, but this isn't always the case.
 There are grippers with two and three fingers, grippers shaped like claws, mechanical gripper types, grippers with large suction cups and even grippers that look like air-filled bags.
 With so many to choose from, it can be difficult to know which robot gripper types are best suited to which applications.

 In this article, we will look at the most popular grippers in manufacturing.
-We'll also summarise some of the options manufacturers have when selecting a gripper and we'll explore some of the pros and cons of different robot gripper types for different applications.
+We'll also summarize some of the options manufacturers have when selecting a gripper and we'll explore some of the pros and cons of different robot gripper types for different applications.

 Choosing a gripper for your cobot can seem like a daunting task, especially with so many different types of grippers in robotics and so much overlapping terminology.

 However, for general purposes, grippers can be divided into 5 main types, with each type being distinguished by the methods used to power and/or control the gripper itself.

 Vacuum grippers use the difference between atmospheric pressure and a vacuum to lift, hold and move objects.
 Typically, the vacuum (or 'vacuum flow') is generated by a miniature electromechanical pump or a compressed air-driven pump.
 The vacuum flow must be uninterrupted to ensure that your cobot can safely hold on to the object it has picked up.